joe4dev/load-generator/install/cookbooks/load-generator/README.md

 ## Platforms

 * Ubuntu 12.04 LTS
+* Ubuntu 14.04 LTS

 ## Usage

-Add the default recipe to your run list: `recipe[load-generator::default]`
+Add the default recipe to your run list: `recipe[load-generator::default]` One might need to provision twice (relogin) because the Ruby version seems not to be reflected in the PATH.
+See `ruby_binary.rb:31ff`.

 ## Manage Services